clusternet/charts/charts/clusternet-agent/README.md

 helm install clusternet-agent -n clusternet-system --create-namespace \
   --set parentURL=https://192.168.10.10:6443 \
   --set registrationToken=07401b.f395accd246ae52d \
-  --set extraArgs.cluster-reg-name=mycluster \
   clusternet/clusternet-agent
 ```

-`extraArgs.cluster-reg-name` is optional, if not set, clusternet-agent will generate a random name.

 These commands deploy `clusternet-agent` on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.